Epizootic Hemorrhagic Disease

 Where has Epizootic Hemorrhagic Disease been found?

-EHD and BT are commonly associated with the southeastern, midwestern, and Great Plains state though cases have been reported further north into Pennsylvania, New York, Connecticut, Delaware, New Jersey, and recently Vermont.
+EHD and BT are commonly associated with the southeastern, midwestern, and Great Plains states, though cases have been reported further north into Pennsylvania, New York, Connecticut, Delaware, New Jersey, and recently New Hampshire and Vermont.
 These diseases have not yet been detected in Maine.

 Can Epizootic Hemorrhagic Disease be treated?